andres20980/kasten-docs/docs/operating.md

 most recent reports are listed last.
 An individual report can also be shown using the -o yaml option for kubectl get:
 © Copyright 2017-2024, Kasten, Inc.
+### latest_operating_audit.md
+## Auditing Veeam Kastenï
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+- Monitoring
+- Auditing Veeam Kasten
+Authentication Mode
+Request Attribution
+- Authentication Mode
+- Request Attribution
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Operating Veeam Kasten
+- Auditing Veeam Kasten
+Independent of whether the dashboard, CLI, or API is used to access Veeam Kasten, the usage translates into native Kubernetes API calls.
+Veeam Kasten usage can therefore be transparently audited using the Kubernetes Auditing feature without requiring any additional changes.
+Note
+Managed Kubernetes providers like EKS, GKE, and AKS do not allow any modifications to the kube-apiserver flags,  thereby lacking control over the passed-in audit policy.
+Typically, these providers log the audit events at the metadata level, resulting in the loss of important information within the request and response bodies.
+This approach is not applicable if you want to send these logs to different cloud object stores or use NFS for storing the logs.
+Since the Kubernetes Auditing feature only has access to Kubernetes API calls, any internal Veeam Kasten event that does not use this API will not get logged.
+The ongoing work with integrating Veeam Kasten more closely with Security Information and Event Management (SIEM) platforms, such as with Datadog, will allow for a more robust auditing of Veeam Kasten.
+When viewing audit logs, consider the following:
+### Authentication Modeï
+For correct user attribution, we depend on Veeam Kasten to be set up with OIDC or token-based authentication.
+- OIDC: When OIDC is enabled, Kubernetes user impersonation will be used based on the email address extracted from the provided OIDC token.
+- Token-based Authentication: When token-based authentication is enabled, the token is used directly for making API calls.
+### Request Attributionï
+Note that there are two callers of Veeam Kasten and Kubernetes APIs in the Veeam Kasten system.
+Actions triggered by the dashboard, CLI, or API will be attributed to the user that initiated them.
+Other system actions (e.g., validation of a Profile or Policy) will be attributed to the Veeam Kasten Service Account (SA).
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_operating_uninstall.md
 ## Uninstalling Veeam Kastenï